Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Auxiliary computations

 where the last step follows by comparing the sums with integrals and using that $\theta \in \left( \frac{1}{2}, \frac{5}{2} \right)$.
 Therefore,

 and the series on the right hand side is finite if $\delta > \frac{3}{2}$. \end{proof}

-\paragraph{Acknowledgements} The authors are grateful to Xiaohao Ji, Pedro Cardoso and Patr\'{i}cia Gon{\c{c}}alves, for fruitful discussions.\\ The first two authors are grateful for funding by DFG through EXC 2046, Berlin Mathematical School, and through IRTG 2544 “Stochastic Analysis in Interaction”.
+\paragraph{Acknowledgements} The authors are grateful to Xiaohao Ji, Pedro Cardoso and Patr\'{i}cia Gon{\c{c}}alves for fruitful discussions.
+A special thanks goes to Zhilin Yang for pointing out errors related to the assumptions on and construction of $\rho_N$.\\ The first two authors are grateful for funding by DFG through EXC 2046, Berlin Mathematical School, and through IRTG 2544 “Stochastic Analysis in Interaction”.
 The first author expresses his graditude for funding from the UKRI Future Leaders Fellowship MR/W008246/1, ``Large-scale universal behaviour of Random Interfaces and Stochastic Operators".
 The second author also acknowledges support from DFG CRC/TRR 388 ``Rough Analysis, Stochastic Dynamics and Related Fields", Project A01.
-The final author is grateful for support from the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
+The final author was supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1), and now acknowledges funding from the SDAIM project ANR-22-CE40-0015 funded by the French National Research Agency (ANR).